Nalu.Maui.Navigation

 .UseMauiApp<App>()

-.UseNaluNavigation<App>(nav => nav.AddPages((pageType) => pageType.Name.Replace("Page", "ViewModel")))
+.UseNaluNavigation<App>(nav => nav.AddPages((pageType) => pageType.Name.Replace("Page", "ViewModel")));

 Important notes: